ncatlab/nlab-content/pages/3591.md

 The concept was originally introduced for [[domain theory]] in a privately circulated manuscript by [[Dana Scott]].

 ##References##
+* "A New Category?
+Domains, Spaces, and Equivalence Relations", Dana S. Scott
-"Equilogical Spaces", Andrej Bauer, Lars Birkedal, Dana S. Scott
+* "Equilogical Spaces", Andrej Bauer, Lars Birkedal, Dana S. Scott